Yandex Cloud

 • How to delete the resources you created

-With this script, you will create a URL shortener using serverless technologies available in Yandex Cloud.
+In this tutorial, you will create a URL shortener using Yandex Cloud serverless technology.

-The service accepts user requests via a public API gateway.
-The hosting service sends the user an HTML page with a field for entering the URL.
+This tool accepts user requests via a public API gateway.
+The user receives an HTML page with a URL input field from hosting.
 The function sends the entered URL for storage in a serverless database, shortens it, and returns it to the user.
-When the user enters the shortened URL, the function finds the full URL in the database and redirects the user's request to it.
+When the user follows the shortened URL, the function retrieves the full URL from the database and and performs a redirect.

 1. Get your cloud ready.